If you're looking for income then you should look at this list of the 20 best income portfolios.

-Why not just invest along the weightings of the global market cap weighted portfolio?
-The main difficulty is that it is hard to determine exactly what the exact weightings are, but a number of researchers have come pretty close with a ballpark estimate.
+Why not just invest along the weightings of the global market-cap-weighted portfolio?
+The main difficulty of this is that it is hard to determine exactly what the exact weightings are, but a number of researchers have come pretty close with a ballpark estimate.

 The accountants’ version of how to construct a Global Market portfolio is probably as close as we are going to get a picture of what a Global Market Portfolio looks like.
 If it were just a Global Portfolio a better way would be to put a price on the entire globe.
 On the entire Earth.

 Let’s imagine a galactic civilization.
 This civilization of space-faring aliens trades planets like stocks just like we share companies’ stock.
 Each planet is an asset that hopefully generates a return.
 How much would the Earth be worth?
 How much would Earth be worth in the future?

 We’ll back off from discussing what return means in the context of galactic aliens because that is an entirely new and abstract discussion.

 The Global Market portfolio changes over time as illustrated below.

 Let’s get practical now and see some actual portfolios.